 \section{BKP Package}

-The \pkg{BKP} package provides the implementation of the Beta Kernel Process (BKP) for binary and binomial response data, together with its multinomial extension, the Dirichlet Kernel Process (DKP).
+The \pkg{BKP} package \citep{Zhao2026BKP} implements the Beta Kernel Process (BKP) for binary and binomial response data, together with its multinomial extension, the Dirichlet Kernel Process (DKP).
 It also provides scalable global-local variants, namely TwinBKP and TwinDKP, for applications where full kernel-matrix construction is computationally demanding.
 The package follows the standard R modeling workflow, with separate functions for model fitting, posterior prediction, posterior simulation, visualization, and model summarization.
 It also exposes utilities for kernel construction, prior specification, and loss-based hyperparameter tuning, allowing users to adjust the kernel family, prior structure, loss criterion, and scalability settings according to the data-analysis task.

 The main user-facing functions and S3 methods are summarized in Table~\ref{tab:main_functions}.

-To install the package, one can install the stable version from CRAN using \code{install.packages("BKP")} or the development version from GitHub via \code{pak::pak("Jiangyan-Zhao/BKP")}.
+The package can be installed from CRAN using \code{install.packages("BKP")}; the development version is available from GitHub via \code{pak::pak("Jiangyan-Zhao/BKP")}.
 An interactive overview of the methodology, package workflow, examples, and related project resources is available from the \href{https://jiangyan-zhao.github.io/BKP-website/}{\pkg{BKP} project website}.